Charity Intelligence

 PROGRAM DISCUSSION

-The Food Link Program provides food and supplies to qualified agencies, free of charge, to better support their programming.
-Giving food and supplies allows us to increase the effectiveness of agencies by permitting the reallocation of funds to programming for those in need.
+The Food Link program is a Calgary Food Bank program that provides food and supplies to qualified organizations so they can focus their resources on important program delivery dealing with root causes of food insecurity.
 Unlike the Emergency Hamper Program, we do not directly connect with the food insecure population.
 We rely on reporting by the agencies using the program to evaluate the impact.

 EFFECTS There are a number of negative outcomes related to food insecurity, including poor physical and mental health, and increased risk of chronic diseases (e.g., diabetes, hypertension, heart issues, etc.), which creates a drain on the Canadian health care system.